 "Your calcium requirements don’t change during pregnancy, but it’s more important that you meet your RDA.”

-Ensure a healthy calcium intake by including the following foods in your diet:
+Ensure a healthy calcium intake during week 11 of pregnancy by including the following foods in your diet:

 - Dairy products, including pasteurised milk, cheese and yogurt